Origination Date: 07/12/2010

-The designated Facilities project manager shall coordinate the review of gas installation design and assist in developing a mutually agreed-upon emergency response plan.
+The designated Facilities Management (FM) project manager shall coordinate the review of gas installation design and assist in developing a mutually agreed-upon emergency response plan.

 FM Operations shall complete the periodic maintenance of required gas detection and emergency alarm systems that are designed and installed through FM.

-FM shall also maintain a record of control area boundaries.
+FM shall maintain a record of control area boundaries in Facilities Connect.

 University Police Responsibilities

 University Police staffs a central station 24/7 and follows the mutually agreed-upon response protocol in case of an alarm activation of a required emergency alarm system.

 Risk Management Responsibilities